Councillor Mike Ward

 All about me

-I'm the "new boy" in Sheldon, in that I've only been your councillor since 1991, i.e. more recently than my colleagues Paul Tilsley and Sue Anderson.
-Together we are proud to have represented Sheldon for so long, and hope Sheldon people continue to be satisfied with the service we provide.
+I'm the "new boy" in Sheldon, in that I've only been your councillor since 1991, i.e. more recently than my colleague Paul Tilsley Together we are proud to have represented Sheldon for so long, and hope Sheldon people continue to be satisfied with the service we provide.

 I lived in Barrows Lane for 8 years in the 90s.
 My younger daughter went to Lyndon Green Junior School and both she and my elder daughter had their secondary education at Cockshut Hill.
-Those of you who are around or approaching 30 may know them!
+Those of you in your thirties may know them!

 At city level, I was the Liberal Democrat spokesman on Education for many years, as well as sitting on many other committees.
 I am proud to have defended nursery education in the early 90s, when it was under threat.
 I led the attack on a rationalisation policy that was being proposed and sparked instead an expansion of provision in its place.
 More recently I spearheaded opposition to merging Infant and Junior Schools against parents’ wishes.